-4. Pitch angle constraints - Changes in the thermal properties of the spacecraft with time are introducing additional restrictions in the solar pitch angles (i.e., angles between the viewing direction and the direction to the sun) that can be observed.
-These restrictions are under ongoing study and evolve with time; observers are urged to consult the CXC web pages for the latest developments.
-The pitch restrictions are of two kinds:

-(a) The EPHIN detector is subject to degraded performance at elevated temperatures that may affect its use in safing the science instruments from high levels of particle radiation.
-During long observations at pitch angles of between approximately 65 and 125 degrees the EPHIN may reach temperatures that trigger anomalous performance depending on its prior thermal history.
-A model of the EPHIN temperature as a function of pitch profile has been developed that is used in planning to constrain the maximum EPHIN temperature in the observing schedule so as to avoid triggering degraded performance.

-(b) Due to recently-recognized occurrences of excessive cooling in propellant lines, we will be implementing a restriction against pointing at pitch angles greater than 168 degrees.
-For cycle 7 we urge that you carefully consider how to configure your observation such that it does not require a pitch angle greater than 168 degrees.
-This may be done, for example, by making it completely unconstrained, or by checking that the time or roll constraints can be satisfied with the target at angles between 45 and 168 degrees from the sun (subject to the EPHIN-related pitch constraints described above).
-Even if accepted by the peer review, it may subsequently turn out that observations which can only be accommodated at pitch angles greater than 168 degrees simply will not be done.
+- 4. Pitch angle constraints Changes in the thermal properties of the spacecraft with time are introducing additional restrictions in the solar pitch angles (i.e., angles between the viewing direction and the direction to the sun, see Figure 3.2) that can be observed.
+These restrictions are evolving with time; observers are urged to consult the CXC web pages for the latest developments.
+The pitch restrictions are of two kinds: - (a) The EPHIN detector is subject to possibly degraded performance at elevated temperatures that may affect its use in safing the science instruments from high levels of particle radiation.
+During long observations at pitch angles of between approximately 65 and 135 degrees the EPHIN may reach temperatures that may result in anomalous performance depending on its prior thermal history.
+A model of the EPHIN temperature as a function of pitch profile has been developed that is used in planning to constrain the maximum EPHIN temperature. - (b) Due to occurrences of excessive cooling in propellant lines, we are implementing a restriction against pointing at pitch angles greater than 170 degrees.
+For cycle 8 we urge that you carefully consider how to configure your observation such that it does not require a pitch angle greater than 170 degrees.
+This may be done, for example, by imposing no constraints on the observation, or by checking that the time or roll constraints can be satisfied with the target at angles between 45 and 170 degrees from the sun (subject to the EPHIN-related pitch constraints described above).
+Even if accepted by the peer review, it may subsequently turn out that observations which can only be accommodated at pitch angles greater than 170 degrees simply will not be done.
+Further, there are observing restrictions in the pitch angle range 152-170 degrees imposed by the need to prevent propellant lines from dipping to excessively low temperatures before line heaters switch on.
 These spacecraft constraints have several implications for proposers: